 Under Laboratory Standard, RIT is required to develop a Chemical Hygiene Plan (CHP) which addresses the specific hazards found in RIT laboratories and RIT’s approach to managing these hazards.

 RIT has appointed a Chemical Hygiene Officer (CHO) who will ensure that the CHP and the elements of the CHP are being implemented.
-RIT’s CHO will review and update the Chemical Hygiene Plan at least annually to ensure that it is effective and that it is up to date.
+RIT’s CHO will review and update the Chemical Hygiene Plan at least annually to ensure that it is effective and up to date.

 Some of the sections that make up RIT’s CHP include Laboratory Standard Operating Procedures for: proper chemical storage, proper handling of particularly hazardous chemicals, exposure control measures, ventilation and hood performance, and use of proper personal protective equipment.